Citi is an advertising partner.

 Similar rewards with a different look

-The American Express® Gold Card is another great charge card for travelers.
-The card comes with a $250 annual fee, as well as a $120 annual dining credit and $100 airline fee credit to help offset the annual fee.
+The American Express® Gold Card is another great card for travelers.
+The card comes with a $250 annual fee, as well as a $120 annual dining credit and up to $120 Uber Cash to help offset the annual fee (up to $10 in Uber Cash per month).
+Your American Express® Gold Card needs to be added to your Uber app in order to receive this monthly Uber Cash benefit.

 As you spend on the American Express® Gold Card, you will earn: